 Do you dream of a lifestyle all about freedom?
 Owning a self-sufficient home disconnected from the restrictive mainstream is key to achieving your goal.
 Fortunately, off-grid tiny homes come in a wide variety of shapes, styles, and price points.

-Whether you want to live close to nature, put down roots in a remote location, or go wherever the wind takes you, there is an off-grid tiny house for you.
+Whether you want to live close to nature in a tiny log cabin, put down roots in a remote location, or go wherever the wind takes you, there is an off-grid tiny house for you.
 Each offers a liberating way of life.

 As a self-proclaimed tiny home nerd, I reveled in this opportunity to compile an expansive list of options to share with you.
 And I have to admit; I now want to try them all!